yash-pimpale/Ronaldo_United_Era_Shots_Analysis/README.md

 2. Position Analysis

-- This interactive report focus on analyzing Cristiano Ronaldo's shot positions and performance against specific opponent teams.
+- This interactive report focuses on analyzing Cristiano Ronaldo's shot positions and performance against specific opponent teams.
 - Incorporated a slicer allowing users to select the opponent team, facilitating dynamic filtering of the report based on the chosen team.
 A table showcases detailed match-specific information such as Date, Venue (Home or Away), Total Shots Taken, Goals Scored, Knockout Match status, and Game Season for matches played by Manchester United against the selected opponent.
 - Created an interactive scatter plot, illustrating Ronaldo's positions on the football field when shots were taken against the selected opponent.
 Points on the scatter plot are color-coded based on whether the shot resulted in a goal or not.
 Enhanced the scatter plot with a tooltip displaying crucial details such as location (X, Y), goal status, distance of the shot, shot area, and more.
 - KPI cards displays key metrics including Conversion Rate and Average Distance of the shot for quick reference.